Home

 Can he take the kids and move before the divorce is filed?

-Amanda's Question: Can a spouse take children out of state before the divorce is filed? if so what can I do to stop it?
+Amanda's Question: Can a spouse take children out of state before the divorce is filed?
+If so what can I do to stop it?

-Brette's Answer: Yes, if there is no case in progress, you both have equal rights to the children.
+Brette: Yes, if there is no case in progress, you both have equal rights to the children.
 If you want to stop it, file a petition in family court for temporary custody with a provision that the children are not to be taken out of state.

 Can I move away once the divorce has started?